paramountric/digitaltwincityviewer/README.md

 The Digital Twin City Viewer is developed as part of the DTCC Platform, an open-source platform for the exploration of digital twins for cities.

-However, it's also designed to be used standalone or as a part of any other system setup that uses open standards for data exchange - DTCV Platform.
+The project is also designed to be used standalone or as a part of other system setups that uses open standards for data exchange in the context of geospatial digital twins.

 **Read more at the [project website](https://digitaltwincityviewer.com)**